alesanchezr/vibe-coding-presentation/README.md

 -- New Slide --

-My Name is Alejandro, I'm a software developer with 25 years of experience and one of the most expert people you can find in vibe coding becasue I have 8 months of experience doint it.
+Heading: My Name is Alejandro.
+Subtopic: I'm a software developer with 25 years of experience and one of the most expert people you can find in vibe coding becasue I have 8 months of experience doint it.
+Add twitter, github and linkedin handle for people to follow.
 ![alejandro](https://github.com/user-attachments/assets/1585d578-5020-4b6d-9c6b-a19bac79a8d9)